Our vision:

 Residential Building Clearance Requirements

-If your septic system is permitted, but you do not have a designated reserve area call the Health District for guidance before applying for a Building Clearance.
+If your septic system is permitted, but you do not have a designated reserve area, call the Health District for guidance before applying for a Building Clearance.
 We will check your property records and direct you to an inspector who can explain your options.
-(360) 728-2235

 You can apply online; or you can fill out a paper application and submit it to the Health District.
-You can do this by mail, but we strongly suggest you submit in person so our friendly permit techs can give your proposal a preliminary review before submittal.
+You can send the application by mail, but we recommend you submit it in-person so we can give your proposal a preliminary review.

 The Health District requires a scaled site plan.
-We have developed Site Plan Requirements to help you meet all of the criteria.
+Review our site plan requirements to make sure you meet all of the criteria.

 Read the requirements carefully.
-The most common reason for a delay of review is an incomplete or inaccurate site plan.
+The most common reason for delay is an incomplete or inaccurate site plan.
 Be sure to use your As-built or Record of Construction drawing to reference the septic components.

-If you apply online, you will need to attach a pdf of your scaled site plan.
+If you apply online, please attach a PDF of your scaled site plan.

-If you apply in person you will need to bring a copy of your scaled site plan with you.
+If you apply in person, please bring a copy of your scaled site plan.

 If you have an alternative septic system with a maintenance contract, a current report should already be available.